leonardocouy/facebcrawler/README.md

 ## Description ##
-The goal of this script is get data of FACEB Academic Zone (My College) using BeautifulSoup(http://www.crummy.com/software/BeautifulSoup/) and Mechanize(https://github.com/jjlee/mechanize) I'm use BeautifulSoup to Collect/Extract data that are about of HTML tags and Mechanize to authenticate and obtaining the source code of the page.
+The goal of this script is get data of FACEB Academic Zone (My College) using BeautifulSoup(http://www.crummy.com/software/BeautifulSoup/) and Mechanize(https://github.com/jjlee/mechanize) I'm using BeautifulSoup to Collect/Extract data that are about of HTML tags and Mechanize to authenticate and obtaining the source code of the page.

 ## How to Run? ##
     It's recommended to have Python 2.x!!!
     If you prefer to use Python 3.x, you will need install the lib Mechanize Unofficial Version Mechanize Unofficial Version: http://web.cecs.pdx.edu/~adevore/mechanize/ and install BeautifulSoup manually.
     1 - Install the requirements in your virtual environment(if you prefer) 1.1 - Activate your virtualenv
         1.2 - pip install -r requirements.txt